BLT 2/4 Conducts Raid Exercise

 |Downloads:

-This work, BLT 2/4 Conducts Raid Exercise, by LCpl Trevor BishopWilliams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BLT 2/4 Conducts Raid Exercise [Image 8 of 8], by LCpl Trevor BishopWilliams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.